Murray State Racers men's basketball: Cutchin era (1925–1941)

 Carlisle Cutchin launched the Murray State basketball program in 1925.
 At the time, Murray State was a teacher's college and the nickname was the Thoroughbreds.
 In the 1935–36 season, Cutchin coached Murray State to its highest win percentage for a season at .920, when his Thoroughbreds finished with a record of 23–2.
 That season also included Murray State's best start, at 19–1.
 In his final season, he led the Thoroughbreds to the title game of the 1941 NAIA Division I men's basketball tournament, at which time they lost to the San Diego State Aztecs 36–34.
 Since he retired in 1941, he has maintained his position as the all-time winningest coach in Murray State basketball history, with a career record of 267–101.

 Mountjoy era (1941–1942)

 Rice Mountjoy was hired as the next men's basketball coach from Danville High School, where he was athletic director.
 In his only season with the Thoroughbreds, he coached the team to an 18–4 record.
 That season was marked by strong play from early jump shot proponent Joe Fulks, who transferred from Millsaps College.
 Mountjoy left after the 1941–42 season to coach Augusta Tilghman High School in nearby Paducah.

-Miller era (1942–1948)
+John Miller era (1942–1948)

 Former Murray State basketball player and then-freshman team coach John Miller replaced Mountjoy as head basketball coach.
 His best season was his first, when he led the team to a 21–5 record and finished fourth in the 1941 NAIA Division I men's basketball tournament.